upper waypoint

 A poignant portrait of Phil Shao at the Embarcadero in 1992.
 The beloved Redwood City skater died in a car crash, aged 24.
 (Courtesy of Tobin Yelland)

-This particular period of images is a good fit for the new Deluxe store for other, less exciting reasons.
+This particular period of images struck me as a good fit for the new Deluxe store for other, less exciting reasons.
 In many ways, Deluxe remains married to a period of skateboarding in which women were entirely invisible (unless they were in a state of objectification).
-The new store is as male-focused as skating was throughout the 1990s, despite the emergence of a new generation of female skaters who are pushing the sport forward.
-(In addition to only carrying men’s clothing, the lone instance of female representation I saw in Deluxe were naked women inside a book.)
+Based on my visit, the new store is currently as male-focused as skating was throughout the 1990s, despite the emergence of a new generation of female skaters who are pushing the sport forward.
+Deluxe describes their clothing and footwear offerings as gender neutral, and women skaters’ pro decks are featured on the wall, and yet the lone instance of female imagery I saw in Deluxe were naked women inside a book.

 Sponsored